chohnna/data_science/README.md

 The ideal nutritional distribution for dogs varies depending on factors such as activity levels, breed, and habits.
 For example, a fat content of 10-15% is recommended for Schnauzers.
 More active dogs may require higher carbohydrates and lower fat and protein, while a protein content of at least 8% in their diet is generally advised.
 Choosing kibbles with the right nutritional balance—low in fat and high in quality protein—can help prevent health problems.
 However, with so many brands and kibbles available, it can be challenging to consider all options.

-This simple project addresses that challenge by displaying the fat and protein contents in various kibbles, helping you choose the right one for your dog.
-It scrapes nutritional data (protein and fat content) from various kibble brands and visualizes it to help dog owners find the best fit for their pets.
+This project addresses that challenge by displaying the fat and protein contents in various kibbles, helping you choose the right one for your dog.
+It scrapes nutritional data (protein and fat content) from 450 different kinds of kibbles and visualizes it to help dog owners find the best fit for their pets.
 The data is plotted to compare different kibbles based on their nutritional content and is hyperlinked to each kibble’s review page, allowing you to read more about the options.
 ## Visualization

 Below is a plot showing the relationship between Protein and Fat content in various dry dog foods: